Cricket flour: Nutritional information

 Cricket flour contains nutrients such as the nine essential amino acids, calcium, iron, potassium, vitamin B_{12}, B_{2}, and fatty acids.

 Food safety and processing

 When cultivated for human consumption in Western nations, insects are held to the same safety requirements as any other food.

 Depending on the popularity in a given location, processing might be done commercially or locally.
 The procedure begins with the removal of the insect's insides, albeit this step is optional.
 They are then dispatched to be preserved or freeze-dried, which is accomplished using hessian or polypropylene.
 They are transported for storage once they have been entirely preserved/dried.
 Insects can be frozen or ground into powders.

 Cricket flour is produced from freeze-dried crickets.
 The crickets are then cooked to facilitate processing.
-They are pulverised into extremely fine bits after being cooked.
+They are pulverized into extremely fine bits after being cooked.
 The freezing, baking, and drying results in a powdered dark brown flour.

+Insect flour is one of Whole Foods Market's banned ingredients in the U.S., with cricket flour being specifically mentioned on their paper bags.